godspeedglazer/godspeedglazer/README.md

 godspeedglazer

-I do not center <div>s sadly

-Systems developer working on data structures, low-level audits, native applications, and protocols.
+dev w/ a background in cybersecurity comps working on data structures, low-level audits, native applications, and protocols.
 * I find that good code is found in reading the code, writing it by hand (shocking) many times, and formal provers, not generic gated scripts*

 Usually found on macOS.
 Swift.
 Lovely GUIs.